liu-600/SPPO/README.md

 miniImagnet:
 python train_resnet12_CAM_marginloss_sne.py --gpu 0 --dataset miniImageNet --exp test --way 15 --shot 5 --aug_support 10 --test --episodes 2 --sne sne --resume checkpoint/miniImageNet/resnet12/sppre72_marginloss_spcam/checkpoint_epoch_best.pth
 ```
+### Acknowledgements
+Our code is based on <a name="https://github.com/WentaoChen0813/SemanticPrompt">SP</a> .
+We thank the authors for releasing their code.
+If you use our model and code, please consider citing these works as well.